TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 getGroupsFE
   This subtype exists only for the FE.
-The method to implement is :php:`getGroups()`, which is tasked with gathering the various groups the user is part of (by default, taking into account such configuration options as :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['IPmaskMountGroups']` and the fact that FE user groups may be locked to a given domain).
+The method to implement is :php:`getGroups()`, which is tasked with gathering the various groups the user is part of.

   The :php:`getGroups()` method receives as arguments the user data and a list of already assigned groups, if any.
 It is expected to return